 The City of Los Angeles is a Mayor-Council-Commission form of government, as originally adopted by voters of the City of Los Angeles, effective July 1, 1925 and reaffirmed by a new Charter effective July 1, 2000.
 A Mayor, City Controller, and City Attorney are elected by City residents every four years.
-Fifteen City Council members representing fifteen districts are elected by the people for four-year terms, for a maximum of two terms.
+Fifteen City Council members representing fifteen districts are elected by the people for four-year terms, for a maximum of three terms.
 Members of Commissions are generally appointed by the Mayor, subject to the approval of the City Council.
 General Managers of the various City departments are also appointed by the Mayor, subject to confirmation by the City Council.
 Most employees of the City are subject to the civil service provisions of the City Charter.

 The basic law of the government of the City of Los Angeles is found in the City Charter, first adopted by a vote of the people in 1924, effective July 1, 1925, and subsequently amended from time to time.
 In 1999, the voters approved a new City Charter that addresses government in this new century.
 The Charter provides for a mayor-council type of municipal system, the Mayor being the executive branch and the Council the legislative.
 The governmental machinery consists of approximately 42 departments and bureaus which are headed by General Managers or advisory or controlling Boards or Commissions appointed by the Mayor subject to confirmation of the Council.
 The Board of Public Works is the only full-time board.
 The new City Charter, effective July 2000, provided for the creation of a Citywide System of Neighborhood Councils.
 The goal of the Neighborhoods Councils is to promote public participation in City governance and decision-making process to create a government more responsive to local needs.